Manual Espresso Makers

 The ROK is the newest incarnation of the Presso Espresso Machine.

-When we tested hand-powered espresso makers in 2008, we recommended an inexpensive portable device called the AeroPress ($29.95).
+When we tested hand-powered espresso makers in 2008, we recommended an inexpensive portable device called the AeroPress, which costs about $30.
 While the machine is easy to use, the espresso that it produces falls just short of the ideal deep, rich coffeehouse brew.
-Would the latest manual model, the Presso Espresso Machine, be worth the higher price tag ($150, which is still far lower than that of electric machines)?
+Would the latest manual model, the Presso Espresso Machine, be worth the higher price tag (about $150, which is still far lower than that of electric machines)?
 Like the AeroPress, the Presso is designed for simplicity.
 The 11-inch tool consists of two long, curved levers attached to a wishbone-shaped body, a clear hot-water chamber with markings for single and double shots, and a portafilter for grounds.
 Also included are a measuring scoop that doubles as a tamper, an adapter for making two single shots simultaneously, and a syringe-like milk foamer (you simply stick it into milk and pump the plunger to froth).
 The instructions were clear, and the superb result—rich, full-bodied espresso topped with a nice crema—had test cooks lining up for shots.

 How we tested